Yanliang24/Statistical-Emulation-of-Human-Operational-Motions/README.md

  **Prerequisites**

-&nbsp;&nbsp;&nbsp;&nbsp; 1.MATLAB
+1.MATLAB

 -  Tested on version R2024a
 -  Required Toolboxes: Curve Fitting, Statistics and Machine Learning
--  Optional Toolboxes: tensor\_toolbox\-v3.6 for MPCA related figures and tables.
-Download from

-&nbsp;&nbsp;&nbsp;&nbsp; 2.This project uses the MATLAB\-to\-Python interface for the baseline method implemtation..
+2.This project uses the MATLAB\-to\-Python interface for the baseline method implemtation..

 -  Python Version: 3.9
 -  Required Packages: 'numpy==1.24.3' , 'torch: 2.7.0', 'gpflow: 2.9.0', 'tensorflow: 2.13.0'